shikharomar/Online_Clinic_System/README.md

-#This project is a Online-System where a patient can fix up an appointment with a Doctor over the network, record his/her ailments and
-#choose a Specialized Doctor depending on his/her ailments or health complaints.
+This project is a online-system where a patient can fix up an appointment with a doctor over the network, record his/her ailments and choose a specialized doctor depending on his/her ailments or health complaints.